About the MCAT® Exam

 The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice examination designed to assess your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles prerequisite to the study of medicine.

-In April 2015, the AAMC launched a new version of the MCAT exam.
+In April 2015, the AAMC launched the current version of the MCAT exam.
 Scores are reported in four sections:

 - Biological and Biochemical Foundations of Living Systems